wodecki/AI_markets/README.md

 Thanks to a courtesy of index.co (a daughter company of The Next Web) team, I analyzed a dataset with **+3 000 records of companies describing themselves with "Artificial Intelligence" TAG**.
 This dataset included information on eg. markets, number of employees, country, headquarters, total investments, latest investment round type and amount.

-The information from a dataset allows to answer many interesting questions about **the hottest technologies and markets, investment patterns and employment**.
+The dataset allows to answer many interesting questions about **the hottest technologies and markets, investment patterns and employment**.
 Moreover, it open doors to more advanced machine learning modeling, eg. predicting the investments potential or the most promising location for heaquarters.

 ## Instructions